-A timeline-based specification consists of several state variables that describe behaviors of domain features.
-A state variable is formally defined as a tuple $SV = \langle V, T, D, \gamma \rangle$.
-A set of values $v_i \in V$ represent states and actions the domain feature can assume or perform over time.
-A transition function $T: V \to 2^V$ specified valid sequences of values $v_i \in V$.
-A duration function $D: V \to R \times R$ specifies each value $v_i \in V$ the expected lower and upper bounds of its execution time.
-A controllability tagging function $\gamma: V \to \{c, pc, u\}$ specifies if the execution of a $v_i \in V$ is controllable (c), partially controllable (pc) or uncontrollable (u).
+Specifically, A timeline-based specification consists of several state variables that describe behaviours of domain features.
+A state variable is formally defined as a tuple SV = $\langle V, T, D, \gamma \rangle$ .

+- A set of values vi ∈ V represent states and actions the domain feature can assume or perform over time. - A transition function $T: V \rightarrow 2V$ specified valid sequences of values vi $\in V$ . - A duration function D: V $\rightarrow$ R × R specifies each value vi $\in$ V the expected lower and upper bounds of its execution time. - - A controllability tagging function $\gamma$ : V → {c,pc,u} specifies if the execution of a vi ∈ V is controllable (c), partially controllable (pc), or uncontrollable (u).
 Information about controllability allows a task planner to deal with uncontrollable dynamics of the environment when executing a (timeline-based) plan.
 This is known as the controllability problem [37] and is particularly important when an artificial agent like a collaborative robot should interact with "unpredictable" agents like a human worker.
-Synchronization rules constrain the "runtime" behavior of the modeled domain features.
-They specify causal and temporal constraints necessary to coordinate the different features as a whole complex system (e.g., a HRC cell) and synthesize valid temporal behaviors (i.e., the timelines).
+Synchronization rules constrain the "runtime" behaviour of the modelled domain features.
+They specify causal and temporal constraints necessary to coordinate the different features complex system (e.g., an HRC cell) and synthesize good temporal behaviours (i.e., the timelines).